K.A. Wiggins (Kaie) is a Canadian writer who publishes fantasy with a speculative edge for young readers.

 She supplemented a Bachelor of Arts (English Language & Asian Studies) at the University of British Columbia with intensive workshops in editing and rewriting fiction and children's publishing with award-winning children's publisher Tradewinds Books.
 For several years, she worked in corporate marketing and business analysis in Vancouver before launching a second career in writing and editing.

 Her debut novel, Blind the Eyes, was selected by Barnes & Noble Press as one of their "20 Favorite Indie Books of 2018."

 Her short side story, also in the Threads of Dreams series, Letter from the End of the World, has been translated into Italian and released by international publisher Virgibooks, Inc. as Lettera dalla fine del mondo.

-Born in Vancouver, BC, she freelances as a business writer and marketing consultant at Business Writing Solutions in the Pacific Northwest when she’s not working on her next story or teaching writing and publishing workshops.
+Originally from Vancouver, BC, she freelances as a business writer and marketing consultant at Business Writing Solutions in the Fraser Valley/Pacific Northwest when she’s not working on her next story.

-Licensing enquiries, speaking engagements, collaborations, and intereview requests are welcomed.
-Feel free to get in touch.
+Licensing enquiries, speaking engagements, collaborations, and interview requests can be directed to this address.